exonum/exonum-java-binding/exonum-java-binding/time-service/README.md

 Below is an example of a service method that uses time oracle to return the consolidated time.
-Note that at the time when a new blockchain is launched, the consolidated time is unknown until the transactions from at least two thirds of validator nodes are processed.
-Before that, the result will not contain a value.
+Note that at the time when a new blockchain is launched, the consolidated time is unknown until the transactions containing time values from at least two thirds of validator nodes are processed.
+Before that, the method will return a result with an empty value.
 Validator nodes send the transactions after the commit of each block.

 ```java
 private final Node node;